 Fennel seeds contain bioactive compounds, which may offer some long-term health benefits (4).
 Below are some notable benefits of fennel seeds for babies.

 - Support digestion: Fennel seed water, tea, and essential oil can enhance gastric motility, improve digestion, and promote a healthy appetite (5) (6).
 Consumption of fennel water or tea is used as a herbal remedy for treating indigestion, bloating, farting, and gastric distension in babies.
 Effects are instantaneous and quite effective.
+Furthermore, anecdotal evidence suggests that fennel can improve the nutrient absorption and immune sensing function of the gastrointestinal tract while improving its ability to block pathogens.

 - Help fight constipation: Fennel seeds are known for treating constipation by enhancing gastric motility (4) (7).
 Fennel seed water and tea are common remedies for relieving constipation in traditional and alternative medicine.